-Smart servers are dedicated entities based on KVM CloudBoot Compute resources with passthrough enabled.
-Smart servers are created and managed exactly the same as virtual servers, the only difference is that only one smart server can be created per Compute resource.
+Smart servers are dedicated entities based only on the KVM CloudBoot Compute resources with passthrough enabled.
+Smart servers are created and managed exactly the same as virtual servers, the only difference is that only one smart server can be created per compute resource.
 Using a smart server feature, you can create and manage servers on smart appliances with passthrough enabled.
-You can set the minimum specifications for the smart servers (minimum size, resource price, etc) in the same way as for virtual servers.
+You can set the minimum specifications for the smart servers (minimum size, resource price, etc.) in the same way as for virtual servers.

 Smart servers can be organized into zones to create different tiers of service - for example, by setting up different zones for smart appliances, with limits and prices specified per zone.
 Smart compute zones can also be used to create private clouds for specific users.